 Now that you've reflected on your year, it will be easier to set goals.

 Want to build a self-care routine?
 Want to implement a gratitude practice?
 The possibilities are limitless.
-For ideas on 5 ways to organize your goals, see the goal template.

 5. Create a vision board.